Here is an article submitted to the club by our member Tom Rothermel.

-Wednesday 23rd 7pm
+Wednesday the 30th at 7pm

 KJZZ broadcast facilities Tour!!

 Conducted by Eric Schecter, Chief Engineer, Eric has agreed to conduct the tour.
-This will be interesting

 Located at Rio Salado Community College at 2323 W 14th Street in Tempe.

 The Club has an Annual Swap Meet